SuprabhaPanigrahi/php/batch-01/session11/readme.md

-# Employee Management System - CRUD Operation using PHP, OOP, MySQL, jQuery, and Bootstrap 5
+# Employee Management System - A Simple CRUD using AJAX

 This step-by-step guide walks through the creation of an employee management system that supports Create, Read, Update, and Delete (CRUD) operations.
 We'll use PHP with Object-Oriented Programming (OOP), MySQL for the database, jQuery for AJAX requests, and Bootstrap 5 for styling.